 The last opportunity to pass a Special Housing Accord (SHA) development in Tasman (before the Government change the rules) was turned down recently.
 Unfortunately, this was the only SHA where the developer was making some attempt to provide affordable housing.

-The land was about one hectare on the main road of hope – surrounded by houses.
+The land was about three hectares on the main road of hope – surrounded by houses.
 Services are already supplied to the gate with capacity for the proposed development.

 It sounds like a no-brainer.
-Unfortunately, brains are not a prerequisite of councillors and sometimes I think that those who turn up definitely fit in the no-brainer category.
-This day was one of those days as the application was turned down for submission to the crown.
+Unfortunately, on this day the application was turned down for submission to the crown.

 ABSENT Ogilvie, Hawkes